Code-Institute-Submissions/pbtrad-MS4-Music-Bits_MayResub/README.md

   * Medium: Ipad
   * Small: Galaxy 9 and iphone 6

-  No major cross-device issues to be addressed.
+  Any major cross-device issues have been dealt with through media queries in css.